 - Start by creating a calculated field called “Placeholder” that has this formula: MIN(0)

 - Create a Dual-Axis Chart by placing this new calculated field on the Rows Shelf, then adding it again to the opposite axis.
-At this point, my view looks like this:
+At this point, our view looks like this:

 Approach 2: Floating Sheets

 If your visualization requires icons or additional graphic design, as is the case in the Your Salary vs. a MLB Player’s Salary viz, we recommend you float a .png image over the chart.